foureyes/winc-github-pages/slides/static.markdown

 __How 90's of you.
 Just make a facebook page and call it a day!__.
 {:.fragment}

 Nah.
-We're programmers, CS Majors, technofiles, [tiny cat and octopus hybrid mutants](https://octodex.github.com/), [people who like making [Byzantine complexity](https://en.wikipedia.org/wiki/Byzantine_complexity) to make their lives simultaneously easier and more _terrible_.
+We're programmers, CS Majors, technophiles, [tiny cat and octopus hybrid mutants](https://octodex.github.com/), people who like making [Byzantine complexity](https://en.wikipedia.org/wiki/Byzantine_complexity) to make their lives simultaneously easier and more _terrible_.
 {:.fragment}

 __So, of course, we're going to look for some options _different_ options.__ &rarr;